-The National Alliance for the Mentally Ill (NAMI) for Livingston/McLean Counties is a self-help, nonprofit organization which serves the central Illinois region.
+The National Alliance on Mental Illness (NAMI) for Livingston/McLean Counties is a self-help, nonprofit organization which serves the central Illinois region.
 An affiliate of the National Alliance on Mental Illness dedicated to improving the quality of life for persons with neuro biological brain disorders.

 Our purpose is to improve the lives of persons with mental illness and their families through awareness, education, support and advocacy.

 Our Membership consists of family members, friends, professionals, and individuals recovering from a mental illness.

 Saturday, September 27th will be the date of our annual NAMI Walk/5K Run at White Oak Park.
 In case of inclement weather we will walk/run at the track on Heartland Community College, 1500 West Raab Road, Normal at the FRC (Fitness and Recreation Center) building.

 8:45 am for runner registration/check-in.
 10 am for walker registration/check-in.

 **GO ONLINE TO REGISTER TO PARTICIPATE FOR THE NAMI WALK AT: